joaowars776/Novel-Reader/README.md

 I've created this project in bolt.new.
 Why did I create this?
 Simple: because of my love for webnovels/light novels.
 (Wuxia, Xianxia, Xuanhuan, and similars)

-When LightNovelPub shut down due to copyright issues, I realized how fragile access to these stories can be (I'll not pay, sorry WuxiaWorld).
+When LightNovelPub shut down due to copyright issues, I realized how fragile access to these stories can be if NovelFull broken (I'll not pay, sorry WuxiaWorld).

 Fortunately, tools like a Chrome extension that converts full novels from sites like NovelFull into EPUBs still exist.
 And As someone who has nearly 8GB of light novels archived, looks good to have a really good EPub Reader with the functions ME, MYSELF, want in a website, around anothers functions that maybe someone use